Skip to main content

 GRAY HERBARIUM & ARNOLD ARBORETUM COMBINED LIBRARIES, HARVARD UNIVERSITY, CAMBRIDGE, MA:

-Index of Plants, Lewis David von Schweinitz Herbarium
+Lewis David von Schweinitz manuscript and biographical sketch

 Status